Video-witnesses for wills are temporarily being made legal in the UK.

 Here at Wills.Services, our online-based system does the hard work for you.
 Writing a Will is incredibly straightforward when you do it with us, but you must make sure that two or more witnesses can watch you sign the Will in a legally valid way, and that you can also see and watch witnesses online whilst you’re signing.

 Dying without a legally valid will can have dire consequences and it usually means that your estate will be distributed in line with the rules of intestacy, which won’t represent your true wishes and could result in untimely disputes.

-Signing a will must still be done physically, as the government will not allow witnesses to sign the document electronically due to the dangers involved (such as undue influence and fraud).
+Signing a Will must still continue to be done physically, as the UK government will not allow witnesses to sign the document electronically due to the dangers involved (such as undue influence and fraud).

-Here at Wills.Services, we make the process of writing a will online as simple and straightforward as possible, and you can do almost everything from the comfort of your own home.
-Our professional will-writing service is one that allows you to protect your estate and your loved ones in a way that is affordable, yet legally accurate.
+Here at Wills.Services, we make the process of writing a Will online as straightforward as possible, and you can do almost everything from the comfort of your own home whilst also having peace of mind that it is reviewed by a legal professional, unlike many other online will services.
+Our professional will-writing service allows you to protect your estate and your loved ones in a way that is affordable, yet legally valid.